 It had been just passed a year since the outbreak and Billy was bitten by a zombie at school.
 Although he killed his parents and his grandpa for their flesh and brains, he still loved them and remembered the good times instead of the chaos that the world had become.
 He didn’t want to kill them, but the zombie virus grew too strong.
 Billy knew that eventually the virus would decay his body and he would slowly deteriorate, but he wanted to spend every last second he had with his family.

 They tried to keep Billy under control.
 They even tried to lead a normal life, but eventually his mother came too close.
 As his father attempted to save his mother, he too was bitten.
 When Billy’s grandpa came home, he was horrified, but he knew the family dynamic was ruined.
-However, he loved Billy so much that he removed his parents’ heads to prevent them from turning.
+However, he loved his family so much that he removed his parents’ heads to prevent them from turning.
 He dismembered and refrigerated them for preservation.